John Gordon (bishop, born 1544): Family

-In 1576 he married Antoinette, widowed daughter of Rene de Marolles, he acquired an estate which gave him the style of "Sieur of Longorme."
+In 1576 he married Antoinette (died 1591), widowed daughter of Rene de Marolles, he acquired an estate which gave him the style of "Sieur of Longorme".
 By his first wife he had a son Armand Claude, who was wounded at Pavia, and died on his way to Scotland; George, who died in the college of Beauvais; and two daughters who died young.
 C. A. Gordon, who gives a somewhat questionable pedigree of the descendants of Armand Claude, says that he had his first name from Cardinal Richelieu, his godfather; if so, he must have received catholic baptism rather late in life.

 Gordon's second wife Genevieve Petau de Maulette taught French to Princess Elizabeth (1596–1662), afterwards queen of Bohemia.
 She died at Gordonstoun, Morayshire, on 6 December 1643, in her eighty-third year, and was buried at the Michael Kirk in the old churchyard of Oggston, parish of Drainie, Moray.
 Their daughter Lucie (or Louise), born 20 December 1597, was brought up with Princess Elizabeth in Lord Harington's household at Coombe Abbey.
 She married the family historian Sir Robert Gordon (1580–1656) in February 1613, and died in September 1680, aged 83.
 Their daughter Katherine was mother of Robert Barclay, the apologist.